Ketel Marte Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).

 © 2023 Data Skrive.
 All rights reserved.